Common name: Rubber fig or Rubber tree

 Cultivation & Other Uses

 The leaves of the fig tree contain a milky white compound in it which is known as Latex.
-This latex can usually be used in making rubber.
-The latex of the Ficus Elastica is toxic and may irritate your skin or eyes if taken internally.
+This latex can usually be used in making a host of rubber products.

 Common rubber Fig problems & solutions

 You may find your fig tree’s leaves turning yellow.
-This may be the result of poor soil and under-feeding.
-You should pay attention to the quality of the soil while the soil is changing.
+This is the result of poor soil and under-feeding.
+You should pay attention to the quality of the soil while the soil is changing at least once per year if potted.

-Your fig tree may lose its leaves, and it may occur when you over-water the leaves.
-The low temperature, low light or not paying attention to the re-potting could also cause the leave shedding.
-To avoid this, you should pay attention to the re-potting procedure.
-You should also keep an eye on the temperature.
+Your fig tree may lose its leaves, and it may occur when you over-water.
+The low temperature, low light, or not paying attention to the re-potting could also cause the leave shedding.